-Everything you need to know about LE Audio, the new Bluetooth standard
+Bluetooth LE Audio FAQ: Four years later, here’s what you need to know

-Bluetooth is 20 years old and it's come a long way since the days of a great big earpiece that allowed you to take calls if you were willing to yell into it to talk back.
-Much of the progress comes from manufacturers, like Apple finding a good way to slingshot sound from one wireless earbud to another or Qualcomm splitting a stream in a way that allows more than one person to listen at a time.
+Bluetooth is 24 years old and it's come a long way since the days of me carrying a phone, PDA, and MP3 player, wearing a mono single-unit earpiece with a boom that sat along my cheek.
+Its primary function was making phone calls with my phone (a novel concept today).
+Much of the progress consumers have experienced comes from manufacturers like Apple finding a good way to slingshot sound from one wireless earbud to another or Qualcomm splitting a stream in a way that allows more than one person to listen at a time.
 But the meat of it all comes from a group of people known as the Bluetooth SIG (Special Interest Group).

-Those are the people who formally announced Bluetooth LE Audio at CES 2020.
-On the surface it just looks like another minor update that won't make much of a difference to consumers, but what it can do — with equipment makers cooperation, of course — has the potential to change how we use our headphones and what we use them for.
+Those are the people who formally announced Bluetooth LE Audio at CES back in 2020.
+By 2022, the Bluetooth SIG finally completed the list of specifications, fully fleshing out its feature set.
+Those specs brought with them the potential to deliver some exciting advances to those who use Bluetooth earbuds and headphones.
+Part of that potential relied on equipment manufacturers' cooperation of course.
+Today, in 2024, we’re still waiting for that potential to be fully realized.
+So, where exactly are we?
+What do we have today, and what's still to come?
+Let's dig into that!

 Low Energy